delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_D/6a_Announcements_of_Dec_4_2025/README.md

 ## Get Python

+For those interested in learning Python:

-Please visit the official Python website to download and install Python:
+(-) Please visit the official Python website to download and install Python:

 [Python.org](http://www.python.org/)

 ---

+Also, try Linux as an alternative to Windows.

 ## Why Linux?